 Partnership

-The envisaged role for the City of Melbourne in the proposed research and development would be primarily centered on providing access to relevant infrastructure, and in particular, route and usage data for specific locations.
+We envisage that the City of Melbourne will support this project by providing access to relevant infrastructure, and in particular, route and usage data for specific locations.
 The City of Melbourne would also facilitate connections between the Swinburne research team and other stakeholders.
-For example, Metro Rail Tunnel and other construction companies, community groups etc. Bluetooth Beacon deployment for on-foot guidance will already be deployed as part of existing project with the City of Melbourne, ensuring key infrastructure requirements are in place.
-The project would require access to the existing network
+For example, Metro Rail Tunnel and other construction companies, community groups etc. Bluetooth Beacon deployment for on-foot guidance will already be deployed as part of an existing project with the City of Melbourne, ensuring key infrastructure requirements are in place.
+Our project would require access to the existing network.

 Please provide any supplementary information to support your submission (500 words)